Skip to main content

 Positive

-• Removes vendor lock‑in; state resides wholly inside our AWS org.
+• Removes vendor lock‑in; state lives wholly inside our AWS org.

 • Leverages existing AWS security tooling and auditing.

-• Loss of TF Cloud convenience features (run UI, drift detection, cost estimation).
-Mitigation: self‑hosted GHA runner or Atlantis; Infracost; scheduled drift plans.
+• Loss of Terraform Cloud convenience features (run UI, drift detection, cost estimation).
+Mitigation: self‑hosted GitHub Actions runner or Atlantis; Infracost; scheduled drift plans.

-• Mis‑configured bucket ACLs/KMS may expose or corrupt state.
-Mitigation: module tests, CI policy checks, Slack alerts on failed state writes/locks.
+• Mis‑configured bucket access control lists or KMS access cab expose or corrupt state.
+Mitigation: module tests, CI policy checks, Slack alerts on failed state writes or locks.

-• Pipeline‑runner security: anyone with repo write might gain infra access.
-Mitigation: decide between hardened self‑hosted GHA runners or Atlantis by D+14.
+• Pipeline‑runner security: anyone with repository write might gain infrastructure access.
+Mitigation: decide between hardened self‑hosted GitHub Actions runners or Atlantis.

 Follow‑ups